Mallick17/AWS-ECS/README.md

 ### 4. Networking

-- VPC with appropriate subnets and security groups for ALB and ECS tasks[2].
+- VPC with appropriate subnets and security groups for ALB and ECS tasks.

 ## How Blue/Green Works – ECS Native Workflow